Written by: David Bowie

 ‘The Gospel According To Tony Day’ was the b-side of ‘The Laughing Gnome’, David Bowie’s 1967 novelty single.

-The song was recorded at Decca Studios in January 1967, with the original title ‘The Gospel According To Tony Day Blues’.
+The song was recorded at Decca Studios on 26 January 1967, with the original title ‘The Gospel According To Tony Day Blues’.

 On January 26 we were at the Decca studios all day recording ‘The Laughing Gnome’ and ‘The Gospel According To Tony Day’.
 Bob Michaels, organist with Dave Antony’s Moods, was on the session.